contao/docs/docs/dev/getting-started/extension.md

 When starting an extension from scratch (i.e. you do not even have a remote Git repository set up yet for your extension), you first create a folder for the source of your extension.
-This can be anywhere in your file system, as it will be later on installed via Composer.
+This folder must be placed in the "vendor" subfolder within the Contao installation.
+E.g.: `vendor/somevendor/contao-example-bundle`.

 ### Composer Setup